-Students that need medical attention will need to visit Namaka Health Centre.
+Students that need medical attention will need to visit the Namaka Health Centre.
 The Health Centre is directly opposite the Westpac bank.
+Students are expected to make their own arrangements to visit the doctors.
+The Residence Deans will only assist with emergency cases.

 Private Doctors, dentists and pharmacies are also available in Namaka.
 Some of these services are 24 hrs.
-Residential students are entitled to take daylight leave to attend to non-urgent matters.
+Residential students are entitled to take daylight leave to attend to non-urgent medical matters.

 Should residents require urgent medical attention, the Residence Director and/or the Director of Student Services should be notified immediately to assist with these arrangements.
-It is noted that overseas students seeking treatment at Nadi Hospital will be expected to pay a fee - currently \$FJD65.
+It is noted that overseas students seeking treatment at Nadi Hospital will be expected to pay a fee of FJ\$65.40